The ALLEN (I) DNA Patrilineage Project

 ySNPs mutate so rarely that they are useless for differentiating male lineages over the genealogical time frame of a few hundreds of years, but they work very well in sorting out patrilineages over many thousands of years.
 As the yChromosome has been passed down from the original yAdam it has picked up characteristic sets of ySNPs that differentiate branches, and sub-branches, of the male tree of descent; in fact each ySNP mutation constitutes a potential branch point—if we can find the ySNP and figure out where it fits into the branching tree.
 To put this another way, each branching of the male tree of descent defines a new haplogroup, or subclade, and it has become possible in most cases to identify by SNP testing the deep ancestry of each patrilineage.

 All this deep only ancestry begins to be interesting to the extent that one is able to map the distribution of a particular subclade within the general history of the migrations and diffusion of the human population across the continents.
-From the analysis of the geographic dispersion of modern tested descendants, and to a lesser extent from testing archaeological exhumations, we do have some rough ideas of the way that most of major subclades have diffused from their origins.
+From the analysis of the geographic dispersion of modern tested descendants (using surname as the principal clue to area of origin), and to a lesser extent from testing archaeological exhumations, we do have some rough ideas of the way that most of major subclades have diffused from their origins.
 For example, here is a map of the I2 subclade, which shows, by inference, that it probably originated in the Balkans, perhaps 20,000 years ago.
 Meanwhile, the dating of the M26 mutation defining the I2a1 subclade is estimated to have occurred anywhere from 4-12,000 years ago.

 As for its distribution, the only place in the world where M26 is found in significant concentrations (40% in fact) is the Mediterranean island of Sardinia, but this is probably an artifact of that place’s isolation and inbreeding, and not necessarily an indicator that the first man to experience the M26 mutation was an islander.
 Otherwise, I-M26 appears to be distributed much like the predominant British haplogroup subclades of R1b, which account for anywhere from 60-80% of the British population: namely, it is found spread northwards from the Basque region of Spain, up the western European coast to Britain, and beyond, probably at least to the Jutland Peninsula (Denmark), but no further in the direction of Scandanavia.
 It is theorized that the early settlers of Britain (though they may not have been the first) wintered through the Last Glacial Maximum (LGM) of 15-20,000 years ago in Iberia, then gradually followed the retreating glaciers north, along the coast.
 This map, showing the post-LGM distribution of the most important I-Haplogroup mutations, gives some idea of the distribution of I-M26 and its lack of prevalence compared to other I2 haplotype subclades.